-We conclude by illustrating our findings in a simple model of U.S. credit markets where loan contracts have multiple price and non-price terms.
+We calibrate a simple model of U.S. credit markets where loan contracts have multiple price and non-price terms.
 The economy is populated by overlapping generations of borrowers with different elasticities of loan demand, to which banks allocate the total supply of credit.
 Banks lend to borrowers on the markets for mortgages and credit cards.
 First, we analyze the transition dynamics of a credit crisis when banks are active on each loan market separately.
 Then, we turn to the case where each bank is active on the two markets simultaneously.

-5.2.1 Calibration
+5.3.1 Calibration